 Disclosure: This post contains affiliate links

-I’ve been surprised at how early people have put their Christmas lights/decorations up here in America.
+I’ve been surprised at how early people put their Christmas lights/decorations up here in America.
 My other half said it’s because people try to beat the coldness, it’s not fun to decorate the outside of your house when it’s below freezing!
 On the 20th November, I even went on a ‘Holiday Tour of Homes’.
 You pay $5 (which goes to charity) which gives you access to 5 homes.
 You put on little blue ‘booties’ and the owner lets you wander around and view their Christmas decorations and home decor.
 One of the 5 homes is called the ‘Cookie House’ where you get free cookies and hot apple cider!
 It’s a fun afternoon but it does mean their house has to be decorated by the middle of November!

 Chocolate Tree Decorations apparently aren’t a ‘thing’ in America!
 My Mum must be able to read my mind from 4000 miles away, I was only recently thinking ‘Oh man my tree has no chocolate on!’ and what should turn up in the post a couple of days later…Christmas Tree Chocolates!
 They are chocolates that come with a little piece of gold string attached to them so they can hang from a tree branch!

 - Yorkshire Puddings.
 A simple batter similar to a crepe mix (eggs, flour and milk), poured into a cupcake tin and baked in the oven.
-Here’s a recipe for Toad in the Hole which is sausages in Yorkshire Pudding!

 - Pigs in Blankets.
 Pigs in Blankets aren’t the same in America.
 In the UK, Pigs in Blankets are little cocktail sausages wrapped in bacon and they are yummy!